patrickziegler/mediacopier/README.md

 The binarys `mcp` and `mmv` provide the tools for copying or moving your files.
 They share some code in `libmcp_cc.so`.

-The header files in `include/mcp_cc` are only needed for linking your own software to the code provided in `libmcp_cc.so`.
+The header files in `include/mcp_cc` are only needed for linking your own software with `libmcp_cc.so`.
 So you probably won't need them.

 ###  :rocket: Usage